grantmacken/glider/README.md

 Our local development build cycle will consists of:
  1. **editing** source files located in the src directory
- 2. **building** storing build-chain result items into appropriate container volumes then creating a **build artefact** tar of the respective volume.
+ 2. **building** invoking Makefile targets that will store build-chain result items into appropriate container volumes then creating a **build artefact** tar of the respective volume.
  3. **checking** the build which is site reachable at your development DNS domain e.g. http://example.com